nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Creating a group: `addgroup`

-Creates a group with the given group name so that students can be added into it.
+Creates a group with the given group name and given description so that students can be added into it.

-Format: `addgroup GROUPNAME`
+Format: `addgroup n/GROUPNAME d/DESCRIPTION`

-* Creates a group with the specified `GROUPNAME`.
+* Creates a group with the specified `GROUPNAME` and `DESCRIPTION`.

 Examples:
-* `addgroup CS2103T` creates a group called CS2103T where students can be added into.
+* `addgroup n/CS2103T d/Software engineering mod` creates a group called `CS2103T` and the description `Software engineering mod` where students can be added into.

 ### Delete Group: deletegroup